 Karla Gardner, Director of Operations

-Karla officially joined our team this summer as Director of Operations after serving as a full-time volunteer, helping behind the scenes and spearheading the pilot program, The Cookbook Project.
-She has worked with hunger relief organizations for over four years, managing volunteers and community outreach efforts following a year of service with AmeriCorps.
+Karla joined our team as Director of Operations in 2016 after serving as a full-time volunteer, helping behind the scenes and spearheading the pilot program, The Cookbook Project.
+She previously worked with hunger relief organizations for more than four years, managing volunteers and community outreach efforts following a year of service with AmeriCorps.
 She has always been passionate about helping people which drew her to pursue Sociology and Anthropology in college.

 Karla relishes in connecting with participants, gleaning and sorting produce from local farms and takes pride in knowing that this food is finding a home rather than going to waste.
-She look forward to the possibilities that are to come in the food security sector and the shift to making a lifestyle of health and wellness accessible to everyone, regardless of income.
+She looks forward to the possibilities that are to come in the food security sector and the shift to making a lifestyle of health and wellness accessible to everyone, regardless of income and life situation.

 Mikey McCue, Food Source Coordinator and Truck Driver

 Mikey has been at Bounty & Soul since February 2016.
 As the Food Source Coordinator, he can most often be found driving “Green Jean” (the Bounty & Soul truck) all over Buncombe County picking up good healthy food from MANNA FoodBank or directly from a number of local farms and farmers’ markets.
 While Ali and Karla are handling the internal business, Mikey does his best to keep up with all the amazing food that we process and distribute to our participants.
-He oversees all of the warehousing and storage of food and enjoys establishing and fostering relationships with farmers, participants and volunteers.
+He enjoys establishing and fostering relationships with farmers, participants and volunteers.

-Bounty and Soul is Mikey’s first venture into the non-profit world.
-He enjoys helping plan and organize events, such as the first annual VegOut fundraiser, which was a huge success.
+Bounty & Soul is Mikey’s first venture into the non-profit world.
+He enjoys helping plan and organize events, such as our VegOut fundraiser.
 When Mikey’s not driving the Bounty & Soul truck he’s probably kicking it on the drums or out riding his motorcycle.

 Our Board of Directors